-Canadian/American Soprano Eliza Johnson has been praised for her honest characterizations, lyrical fluidity, and sparkling upper register.
-In recent years, her unique light lyric tone has matured into a rich and full-bodied lyric-dramatic coloratura.
-Eliza returns to the stage after time away with many new and exciting roles, including Donna Anna (Don Giovanni), Konstanze (Die Entführung aus dem Serail), Violetta (La Traviata), Gilda (Rigoletto), Anna Bolena (Anna Bolena), Alcina (Alcina) and more.
+Canadian/American Soprano Eliza Johnson has been praised for her honest characterizations, fluid legato, and sparkling upper register.
+She returns to the stage after time away with new and exciting roles, including Donna Anna (Don Giovanni), Konstanze (Die Entführung aus dem Serail), Violetta (La Traviata), Elvira (Ernani), Anna Bolena (Anna Bolena), Maria Stuarda (Maria Stuarda), Elisabetta (Roberto Devereux), Alcina (Alcina) and more.

 Notable past credits include Susanna in Le Nozze di Figaro (Highlands Opera Studio, 2015), and Pamina The Magic Flute (Opera Lyra Ottawa, Opera Studio 2014).
 She holds a Bachelor of Music and Masters of Music in Opera from the University of Toronto (2011, 2013).
 Roles with the UofT Opera include Lucy in The Telephone, Despina in Così fan tutte, Rob Ford’s Mother in Rob Ford: The Opera, Adina in L’elisir d’amore, and Governess in The Turn of the Screw.